utkarshbajaj/Find-IMDB-Ratings/README.md

 P.S - Do leave a start if you like it!

+Do a git pull from the master repo before making a new Pull Request using<br>
+`git add remote upstream https://github.com/utkarshbajaj/Find-IMDB-Ratings` <br>
+`git fetch upstream`<br>
+`git pull upstream master`

 ### Prerequisites
 <!--Remove the below lines and add yours -->
 This program uses and external dependency of 'BeautifulSoup' (for web scraping), 'requests' (for fetching content of the webpage), 'pandas' (to make the csv file), 'os' (to get data from directory). <br>